 Use of a dummy board

 A dummy board has two main uses.
 When inspecting a full hive, it can be withdrawn before any frames of wax comb are removed.
-This gives space in which to work within the hive as sometimes bees produce uneven comb that cannot easily be removed without crushing bees.
+This gives space in which to work within the hive as sometimes bees produce uneven comb that cannot easily be removed without crushing bees so taking out the 'board allows for the next frame to come out without crushing bees.
 The result of using a dummy board is that you do lose a frame in the hive so a National that can accommodate 12 frames can house 11 frames plus the dummy board.
 The WBC hive is one less.

 Dummy boards can be made quite easily with offcuts of wood.
-They can be 12 mm or thicker depending on what you have available.
-If you have a small colony in a full-sized hive, the dummy board can be >100 mm wide so as to use up the space the bees don't need.
+They are often 12 or 18 mm thick depending on what you have available.
+If you have a small colony in a full-sized hive, the dummy board can be >100 mm wide (and insulated) so as to use up the space the bees don't need.
+Don't use dummy boards that are made from frames with a thin piece of plywood in the place of foundation.
+Bees will draw out the comb on the side of the frame of beeswax next the thin plywood sheet so that a full frame will not fit when the dummy board is removed.

 Come winter, you can use two dummy boards, one at each side of the hive. if these are now pushed up against the side-walls of the hive (and not the frames) they will increase the hive wall thickness and thus add a degree of insulation.
 Not this is not going to make much difference if you have polystyrene hives as they are already well insulated.